AbdurRahman11072/Assinment-12/README.md

 - Update product
 - Like function
 - Review Function
-- Admin panle
+- Admin panel
-- Modarator Panle
+- Moderator Panel
-- User Panle
+- User Panel
-- User can add product update product and delete product
+- User can add products update products and delete product
-- Modarator can review add product so that user can upload defective product
+- Moderator can review and add products so that users can upload defective product
-- Modarator can Add Feature product
+- Moderator can Add Feature product
-- Tranding Product section based on user like
+- Trending Product section based on the user-like
 - Feature product section based on timestamp
 - pagination
 - Jwt Authentication